bmc/brizzled/id/105/index.md

 # Printer-friendly Pages

 I believe blogs should provide printer-friendly formats, and this blog is no exception.
-However, generating a printer-friendly version of each article isn't something Jekyll can do, out of the box.
-Stock Jekyll generates a single HTML file from the combination of a layout (template) and a markup article.
+However, generating a printer-friendly version of each article isn't something stock Jekyll can do.
+By default, Jekyll generates a single HTML file from the combination of a layout (template) and a markup article.
 Generating two HTML files from the same input article requires some customizing.

 The first piece of code is a new `PrintablePage` class, stored in `_plugins/printable_page.rb`.
-A `PrintablePage` object delegates most of its work to an existing `Page` object, but it overrides a few things:
+A `PrintablePage` object [delegates][Ruby delegates] most of its work to an existing `Page` object, but it overrides a few things:

 {% highlight ruby %}
   require 'delegate'